alecaceresprado/nitro-coding-test/README.md

  - Safety – is it resource and input safe?
  - Expertise – does the code feel like it was written by an expert?
  - Craftsmanship – how maintainable is the code by others?

+ ## Notes
+  - This project has Redux as state management.
+Even though the application Idea is small enough not to use a store management.
+I have decided to include it to show my skills with a state management tool.